mayfontenot/bhop-lite/README.md

 # bhop-lite
 An optimized and lightweight Bunny Hop gamemode for Garry's Mod<br/>
 Features a memory caching system and optimized code to reduce network traffic and stutters<br/>
-Credit to FiBzY for the crouch boost fix and RNG fix<br/>
+Made by Mei and FiBzY<br/>
-WORK IN PROGRESS, many features yet to be implemented<br/>
+WORK IN PROGRESS, changelevel and ranks system yet to be implemented<br/>

 Directions:
 1. place bhop folder in garrysmod/gamemodes directory